How we respond to rules determines how we respond to challenges.

-From a healthcare perspective, I find it really interesting because it provides insight into those who are non-compliant with medications and healthy lifestyle behaviors.
+From a healthcare perspective, how people respond to rules provides insight into medication compliance and behavior modification.
 From a business perspective, understanding how people on your team respond to rules makes it easier to structure the environment for people to be more successful and happy on the job.

-When one of the Upholders at the conference told me about their intention to develop a yoga practice in 2017 – their intention was linked to a rule.
-Someone, somewhere had told them that 40 minutes of yoga per day was the right amount.
+When one of the Upholders told me about their intention to develop a yoga practice, their intention was linked to a rule.
+Someone had told them that 40 minutes of yoga per day was the right amount.